Understanding why CAST Lighting is committed to Solid Bronze

 Why Homeowners prefer Solid Bronze

 CAST Landscape Lighting Designers will typically ask a homeowner to first hold a CAST solid bronze fixture and then a fixture from another manufacturer.
-The immediate impression is surprise at how the CAST fixture is so much heavier than the other.
+The immediate impression is a surprise to most homeowners discovering how the CAST fixture is so much heavier than the other.
 This translates into the (correct) impression of greater durability and value.
 Homeowners who are looking for both quality and value will always select CAST.

 In a market flooded with low quality fixtures out of Asia, designers who select solid bronze set themselves apart from their competitors and build reputations as professionals who will not compromise their high standards.